How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 Notion AI Meeting Notes locks you out below Business

-There are also fine-print conditions worth knowing: macOS 13+, Desktop app 4.7.0+, a 10-hour daily cap, and speaker labeling that only works reliably in English.
+There are also fine-print conditions worth knowing: macOS 13+, Desktop app v4.7.0+, a 10-hour daily cap per user, and speaker labeling that only works reliably in English.

 Mac built-in Voice Memos can't grab the other side of the call

 The classic fix is installing a virtual audio driver like BlackHole to loop system audio back into your mic input.
-Doable, but a real friction point — especially on Apple Silicon Macs where many users get stuck.
+Doable, but a real friction point — especially on Apple Silicon Macs where many people get stuck for an hour before realizing the issue.

 Bot-style notetakers are awkward to invite

 tl;dv, Otter, Notta, and friends all work great functionally — but they show up in the participant list.
-First-time client calls and sensitive 1-on-1s are exactly the meetings where you don't want a bot named "AI Notetaker" sitting there.
+First-time client calls and sensitive 1-on-1s are exactly the meetings where you don't want a bot named "AI Notetaker" sitting there in the corner of the screen.

-If avoiding bots is a hard requirement, see our companion piece: 4 Ways to Capture Meeting Notes Without Inviting an AI Bot.
+If avoiding bots is a hard requirement, see the companion piece: 4 Ways to Capture Meeting Notes Without Inviting an AI Bot.

-With that context in mind, here are the four realistic paths for "meeting audio → transcription → Notion" on Mac.
+With that context, here are the four realistic paths for "meeting audio → transcription → Notion" on Mac.

 RouteFree rangeOther side's voiceAuto Notion syncSetup effort

-④ Recording + AI minutes app◯ Recording free / AI minutes + Notion sync on Pro (free first month)◎ No setup◎ One click★★☆☆☆
+4. Recording + AI notes app◯ recording free / AI notes + Notion sync on Pro (free first month)◎ no setup◎ one click★★☆☆☆

 Record with Voice Memos, then tap the speech-bubble icon on the recording to view the transcript.
 Zero cost, zero install.

-Strengths: Free, no extra tools.
-Weaknesses: Mic-only capture, so virtual audio (BlackHole etc.) is mandatory if you want the other person's voice from a Zoom call.
+Strengths: free, no extra tools.
+Weaknesses: mic-only capture, so virtual audio (BlackHole and friends) is mandatory if you want the other person's voice from a Zoom call.
 Saving to Notion is manual copy-paste.
-Fine for "I just need notes of what I said" — overkill workaround for full meeting transcripts.
+Fine for "I just need notes of what I said" — heavy overkill for full meeting transcripts.

 Open a Notion page, type /meet, hit "Start transcribing."
 Recording, transcription, and summary all happen inside Notion.

-Strengths: Everything lives in Notion.
+Strengths: everything lives in Notion.
 Captures system audio from Zoom / Meet / Teams natively.
 Weaknesses: Business plan or higher required.
 For anyone trying to stay free or on Plus, this is a hard no. If your team is already on Business, though, this is your top pick.
-We dig into this trade-off in Notion AI Meeting Notes vs External Tools.
+The trade-off is dissected in Notion AI Meeting Notes vs External Tools.

 Run OpenAI's Whisper model locally on your Mac.
 The CLI version (pip install route) is free.
 The Mac App Store Whisper Transcription app offers a 7-day trial, then a paid Pro tier (roughly $7/month or a one-time purchase).

-Strengths: Local processing means strong privacy, and Japanese / multilingual accuracy is excellent.
-Weaknesses: The CLI version requires setting up Python — non-trivial for non-engineers.
+Strengths: local processing means strong privacy, and multilingual accuracy is excellent.
+Weaknesses: the CLI version requires setting up Python — non-trivial for non-engineers.
 The app version is essentially paid.
-No automatic speaker diarization (you label segments manually).
-Notion sync is on you — there's no built-in path, which kills the "auto" part.
+No automatic speaker diarization (you label segments by hand).
+Notion sync is on you — there's no built-in path, which kills the "auto" half of "auto-transcribe."

-A Mac app that records the screen (system audio + mic), then auto-generates meeting minutes from the recording and syncs them straight to Notion.
-Qureco is a representative example.
+A Mac app that records the screen (system audio + mic), then auto-generates meeting notes from the recording and syncs them straight to Notion.
+Qureco is the representative example.

-Strengths: No virtual audio setup — system audio from any web conferencing tool gets captured cleanly.
-Recording → AI minutes → Notion is one pipeline.
-Recording itself is free; AI minutes + Notion sync sit on the Pro plan (first month free, no credit card needed).
-Weaknesses: Mac only (no Windows version).
+Strengths: no virtual audio setup — system audio from any web conferencing tool gets captured cleanly.
+Recording → AI notes → Notion is one pipeline.
+Recording itself is free; AI notes + Notion sync sit on Pro (first month free, no card on file).
+Weaknesses: Mac only — no Windows version today.

 When you stack the four routes and require "audio in → transcript out → Notion saved, all on autopilot," only two routes survive: